Doomlazer/SQ3-TUCR-EPP/README.md

 ## Why am I getting so many pop-up ads during the game?

+# NOTICE: this featrue has been disabled for now.
+It's too annoying and doesn't make sense in the context of the game world.

 The SQ3-TUCR-EPP mod's revenue model is ad-supportd free-to-play.
 You can pay 20 buckazoids to remove all advertisements from the game by typing "PAY MAGIC".

 <img src="pics/ad.png"  width="600" alt="A pic showing an in-game advertisement.">